 After the appearance, teens might still qualify for an extrajudicial sanction.
 In this situation, they will not have to go through the rest of the criminal court process.

-To learn more, read the articles in our Youth Zone Appearing in Youth Court and Steps in the Youth Court Process.
+To learn more, read our articles in our Youth Zone Appearing in Youth Court and Steps in the Youth Court Process.

 Important!
 Most teens qualify for legal aid.
 Contact your local legal aid office to learn more and get advice from a lawyer. |